 The results of the voting in each election, including the number of votes received by each candidate, shall be released by the Commission as soon as possible after the polls close.

-The Elections Commission shall annually proscribe and disseminate to all official candidates for ASUW elective office the Election Code, which shall summarize the manner in which student elections shall be administered, the consequences for the failure of candidates to abide by such rules, and all other rules and regulations seen as prudent and necessary by the Elections Commission in accordance with Article II, Section 10, Subsection A, Clause 3 and Article IV of the ASUW By-Laws and with the consent of two-thirds of the ASUW Senate.
+The Elections Commission shall annually proscribe and disseminate to all official candidates for ASUW elective office the Election Code, which shall summarize the manner in which student elections shall be administered, the consequences for the failure of candidates to abide by such rules, and all other rules and regulations seen as prudent and necessary by the Elections Commission.

 Elections